-In some cases, specific steps can be taken to avoid downgrades.
+In some cases, you can take specific steps to avoid downgrades.
 For example, businesses processing card-not-present transactions without using Address Verification Service (AVS) can often fix downgrades by utilizing AVS.

 Interchange optimization is the process of limiting downgrades to ensure that as many transactions are hitting the “target” category as possible.

 But optimization goes beyond simply avoiding downgrades.
 It’s also about achieving better “target” interchange.
-This primarily applies to situations like B2B transactions, where additional data is required to “qualify” for lower cost interchange categories.
+This primarily applies to situations like B2B transactions, where you’re required to provide additional data to “qualify” for lower cost interchange categories.

 Related article: Downgrades at Interchange.

 It’s important to note that it’s not always possible to completely eliminate downgrades; that’s just the nature of processing.
 However, there’s a big difference between a few transactions downgrading and most of your transactions downgrading.

 If you see a lot of lines on your processing statement with the words “EIRF,” “Standard,” or “STD” you may have an excessive amount of downgrades costing you money.